Sarshinisakthi/Data-structures-/README.md

 15.Sum of row and column in matrix
 16.Given array elements display 5th iterated element

-Day 2 - Recursion and Search
+Day 2 - Recursion and Search:

 01.Find Fibbonacci series upto n numbers and it's sum 02.Find the Factorial of a given number